oils-for-unix/oils/doc/headless.md

   - The stdin, stdout, and stderr of **the shell and its child processes** will be redirected to the descriptors you pass.
   - There's no history expansion for now.
-The UI can implement this itself, and Oil may be able to help.
+The UI can implement this itself, and Oils may be able to help.

 TODO: More commands.